Get the right information before you publish!

 - Your book is published, now what?

-- How does book marketing and distribution work, and how do you get into bookstores?
+- How does book marketing and distribution work, and how do you get into online and bricks-and-mortar bookstores?

 - How much do book marketers, distributors and bookstores take for selling your book?